torriem/waas_steer/README.md

 The ability of this old receiver to even get WAAS will end sometime between 2024 and 2026, depending on when the new GPS rollout is complete.

+IMPORTANT: on Teensy you need the latest git version of FlexCAN_T4 from https://github.com/tonton81/FlexCAN_T4.
+The version included in the TeensyDuino addon for Arduino IDE is too old.